-- · Successful completion of all course work, except for dissertation hours. - · Successful completion of the candidacy examination. - An approved dissertation advisory committee is on file, consisting of approved graduate faculty and graduate faculty scholars. - · A current, approved program of study is on file.
+- Successful completion of all course work, except for dissertation hours. - Successful completion of the candidacy examination. - An approved dissertation advisory committee is on file, consisting of approved graduate faculty and graduate faculty scholars. - A current, approved program of study is on file (refer to your myUCF account)